talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

     $config
 );
 $applicationId = 56; // int | The ID of the Application.
 It is displayed in your Talon.One deployment URL.
-$pageSize = 1000; // int | The number of items in this response.
+$pageSize = 1000; // int | The number of items in the response.
 $skip = 56; // int | The number of items to skip when paging through large result sets.
 $sort = 'sort_example'; // string | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields.
 $type = 'type_example'; // string | Comma-separated list of types by which to filter events.
 Must be exact match(es).
 $createdBefore = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Only return events created before this date.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.
 $createdAfter = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Only return events created after this date.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.
 $session = 'session_example'; // string | Session integration ID filter for events.
 Must be exact match.
 $profile = 'profile_example'; // string | Profile integration ID filter for events.
 Must be exact match.
 $customerName = 'customerName_example'; // string | Customer name filter for events.
 Will match substrings case-insensitively.